Fusion rules and shrinking rules of topological orders in five dimensions: Topological excitations and Wilson operators for the twisted term

 \subsection{Wilson operators for topological excitations}

-Topological excitations in $5$D spacetime consist of point-like particle excitations, one-dimensional closed loop excitations, and two-dimensional closed membrane excitations.
-We will simply call them particles, loops, and membranes unless otherwise specified.
-Since loops and membranes are spatially extended excitations, they can have different shapes in space such as self-linking loops, knotted loops, or membranes in the shape of a torus with multiple handles.
-We consider some simplest shapes, which are $S^1$ loop, $S^2$ sphere and $T^2$ torus (with genus$=1$), as shown in figure~\ref{fig_excitation}.
+Topological excitations in $5$D spacetime consist of point-like particle excitations, one-dimensional closed loop excitations and two-dimensional closed membrane excitations.
+We simply call them particles, loops, and membranes unless otherwise specified.
+Since loops and membranes are spatially extended excitations, they can have different shapes in space such as self-knotted loops, linking loops, or membranes in the shape of a torus with multiple handles.
+We only consider simple shapes, which are $S^1$ loop, $S^2$ sphere and $T^2$ torus (with genus$=1$), as shown in figure~\ref{fig_excitation}.

 In TQFTs, topological excitations are represented by Wilson operators.
 In other words, by respectively using gauge fields of $1$-, $2$-, and $3$-form, we can construct Wilson loop operators for particle excitations, Wilson surface operators for loop excitations, and Wilson volume operators for membrane excitations.
 Thus, the equivalence classes of Wilson operators directly render the equivalence classes of topological excitations, which eventually leads to a finite set of topological excitations despite the infinite number of gauge-invariant Wilson operators that can be written.
-Below, we will demonstrate the details of some examples of Wilson operators, and leave all nonequivalent Wilson operators in table~\ref{tab_excitation}.
-In this table, there are $14$ topologically distinct excitations and one of them is the topologically trivial excitation denoted as $\mathsf{1}$.
-It is important to point out that trivial particles, trivial loops, and trivial membranes are all identical to each other and are eventually denoted as $\mathsf{1}$.
+Below, we demonstrate the details of some examples of Wilson operators and leave all nonequivalent Wilson operators in table~\ref{tab_excitation}.
+In this table, there are $29$ topologically distinct excitations and one of them is the topologically trivial excitation denoted as $\mathsf{1}$. \textit{It is important to point out that trivial particles, trivial loops, and trivial membranes are all identical to each other and are eventually denoted as $\mathsf{1}$.} We also list all equivalent excitations in different equivalence classes in table~\ref{tab_equivalence_classes}.